May 18 – 21, 2026

 Adaptation Investment Matchmaking Symposium: Accelerating finance for NAP implementation

-This symposium is co-organized by the NAP Global Network and UNDP as part of the NAP Expo 2026, with funding support from the Governments of Canada and Italy.
-It comprises three 90-minute events that will bring together government representatives and financing institutions to enable direct matchmaking between countries’ adaptation priorities, as articulated in the nationally determined contributions (NDC) and NAPs, and available financing.
+This symposium, co-organized by the NAP Global Network and UNDP, comprised three 90-minute sessions that brought together government representatives and financing institutions to enable direct matchmaking between countries’ adaptation priorities, as articulated in the nationally determined contributions (NDC) and NAPs, and available financing.

-These three events will convene government representatives engaged in the NAP process from ministries of finance, planning, and environment across 10 countries.
-Participants will present priority investments and engage in structured discussions with funders and financiers to facilitate and further connections between country needs and investment opportunities.
+These three events convened government representatives engaged in the NAP process from ministries of finance, planning, and environment across 10 countries.
+Participants presented priority investments and engage in structured discussions with funders and financiers to facilitate and further connections between country needs and investment opportunities.

 Hosts: NAP Global Network and UNDP